Graham McCann

 Graham McCann is a British author and historian who has written extensively on film and television stars and British comedy series.
 He is a former lecturer and fellow at the University of Cambridge where he taught social and political theory.
-McCann has become noted for his biographies on figures such as Cary Grant, Marilyn Monroe, John Le Mesurier, Woody Allen and Terry-Thomas, and books about British television comedy such as Dad's Army, Yes, Minister, Only Fools and Horses and Fawlty Towers.
+McCann has become noted for his biographies on figures such as Cary Grant, Marilyn Monroe, John Le Mesurier, Woody Allen and Terry-Thomas, and books about British television comedy such as Dad's Army, Yes Minister, Only Fools and Horses, Fawlty Towers and Open All Hours.
 He also contributes to various newspapers.

 Teaching career

 McCann earned a doctorate at Cambridge University and, before becoming a full-time writer, was a fellow and lecturer in social and political theory at King's College, Cambridge.
 Among his fields of expertise is American culture, and in 1993 he lectured on "Aspects of American Culture" at the university.
 He also taught in the university's continuing education programme, primarily in the subject of the history of British political thought.